Autism CARES Act of 2014

 The bill was introduced and passed in the United States House of Representatives during the 113th United States Congress.
 On August 8, 2014, President Barack Obama signed the bill into law.
 The program and funding was once again reauthorized in 2019 with revisions.

 Background

-The "autism spectrum" or "autistic spectrum" describes a range of conditions classified as neurodevelopmental disorders in the fifth revision of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders 5th edition (DSM-5).
-The DSM-5, published in 2013, redefined the autism spectrum to encompass the previous (DSM-IV-TR) diagnoses of autism, Asperger syndrome, pervasive developmental disorder not otherwise specified (PDD-NOS), childhood disintegrative disorder, and Rett syndrome.
-These disorders are characterized by social deficits and communication difficulties, stereotyped or repetitive behaviors and interests, and in some cases, cognitive delays.
+Autism spectrum disorder is a neurodevelopmental disorder defined in the fifth revision of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders 5th edition (DSM-5).
+It is characterized by social deficits and communication difficulties, stereotyped or repetitive behaviors and interests, and in some cases, cognitive delays.

-A Centers for Disease Control and Prevention study found that 1 in every 59 American children have autism.
+A Centers for Disease Control and Prevention study found that 1 in every 59 American children are autistic.

 The first federal autism research programs were created by the Autism Statistics, Surveillance, Research and Epidemiology Act.

 Provisions of the law

 The law reauthorizes for five years existing federal autism research and assistance programs that would otherwise expire on October 1, 2014.

 The law requires the Secretary of Health and Human Services to assign a deputy to be in charge of organizing and monitoring all federal research and autism services to ensure that they do not overlap and duplicate each other.
 This provision was written in reaction to a "Government Accountability Office finding last year that 84 percent of current autism research projects have potential to overlap."